Reification (fallacy): As a rhetorical device

 The rhetorical devices of metaphor and personification express a form of reification, but short of a fallacy.
 These devices, by definition, do not apply literally and thus exclude any fallacious conclusion that the formal reification is real.
 For example, the metaphor known as the pathetic fallacy, "the sea was angry" reifies anger, but does not imply that anger is a concrete substance, or that water is sentient.
 The distinction is that a fallacy inhabits faulty reasoning, and not the mere illustration or poetry of rhetoric.

 Counterexamples

 Reification, while usually fallacious, is sometimes considered a valid argument.
 Thomas Schelling, a game theorist during the Cold War, argued that for many purposes an abstraction shared between disparate people caused itself to become real.
-Some examples include the effect of round numbers in stock prices, the importance placed on the Dow Jones Industrial index, national borders, preferred numbers, and many others.
+Examples are: the effect of round numbers in stock prices, the importance placed on the Dow Jones Industrial index, national borders and preferred numbers.
+(Compare the theory of social constructionism.)